-This recipe come to me from culinary Maestra, Jo-Ann Gaidosz of Active Gourmet Holidays.
+This recipe comes from the culinary Maestra, Jo-Ann Gaidosz of Active Gourmet Holidays.
 I adored her stuffed clams recipe which clearly enhances any Thanksgiving meal.
 It’s even more fun when your pack of friends and family congregate at the beach, and dig together for the rewards of the mouthwatering crustacean holiday harvest.
 I’ve known much of my life that New Englanders pine for Cherry Stone clams served with their bellies.
 For me, however, the delicate red lipped Machas, served without bellies, from Chile cannot be beaten.
-Have fun and Happy Thanksgiving! — Audrey
+Have fun, Be safe and Happy Thanksgiving! — Audrey

 Jo-Ann’s Stuffed Clams